aadriien/Arduino-battleship/README.md

-To play the game, the user can take one of two approaches: via the serial monitor or via the interactive inputs.
+To play the game of Arduino battleship, the user can take one of two approaches: via the serial monitor or via the interactive inputs.
 Please note that the former requires access to a computer keyboard, while the latter only necessitates the board itself.

 ——————————